 Agile Myths

 Article Thumbnail

-In today's fast-changing world, the need for businesses to be flexible is more than ever.
+In today's fast-changing world, businesses need to be flexible more than ever.
 Agile enables businesses to respond to the new opportunities and challenges they face in increasingly dynamic market conditions in today's business scenario.
 So, it is essential to understand what agile is.
-But surprisingly, while many people do understand agile many others do not understand it or haven't even heard about agile methodology and practices or have a general idea about them.
+But surprisingly, while many people do understand agile, many others do not understand it, haven't even heard about agile methodology and practices, or have a general idea about them.
 However, there are many myths about agile that exist in the minds of people who do not clearly understand the agile methodology.
 These stem from ignorance about agile or unwillingness to dig deeper into agile to know more about it.
-We are going to bust some of the major myths and misconceptions about agile in this article.
+We will bust some of the major myths and misconceptions about agile in this article.

-It is essential to clear the myths and misconceptions associated with the agile methodology otherwise they may gain credibility and become common.
-So, we will try to identify the agile myths in this article.
+It is essential to clear the myths and misconceptions associated with the agile methodology; otherwise, they may gain credibility and become common.
+So, in this article, we will try to identify the agile myths.
 Let's have a look at these myths.

+Agile Myths